-The nature and scope of this assessment is limited by the concept stage of the development and the short timeframe in which the report has been prepared.
+The nature and scope of this assessment is limited by the concept stage of the development.
 As such, the report provides a high level overview of social issues, potential impacts and benefits, which will benefit from further assessment as the planning process proceeds.
-It relies on a desktop review of available information and published sources, but has not been directly informed by consultation with the local community or stakeholders, other than that provided to us by our client.
+It relies on a desktop review of available information and published sources, but has not been directly informed by consultation with the local community or stakeholders, other than that provided to us by our client or publicly available through desktop research.